rushijoshi1995/MachineLearningAlgorithms/README.md

 # Regression
-Single Linear Regression and Multiple Linear Regression
+Simple Linear Regression and Multiple Linear Regression

-This project implements Single and Multiple Linear Regression models using python from scratch without using predefined models.
+This project implements Simple and Multiple Linear Regression models using python from scratch without using predefined models.

 # Linear Regression from Scratch: Predicting Housing Prices